 - 1. Pull the clutch lever to disengage the clutch. - 2.
 Shift the transmission into first gear.
-The neutral indicator light should go out. - 3.
-Open the throttle gradually, and at the same time, release the clutch lever slowly. - 4.
-At the recommended shift points shown in the table on page 5-5, close the throttle, and at the same time, quickly pull the clutch lever in. - Shift the transmission into second gear.
+The neutral indicator light should go out. - Open the throttle gradually, and at the same time, release the clutch lever slowly.

+- 4. At the recommended shift points shown in the following table, close the throttle, and at the same time. quickly pull the clutch lever in. - Shift the transmission into second gear.
 (Make sure not to shift the transmission into the neutral position.) - 6.
 Open the throttle part way and gradually release the clutch lever. - 7.
 Follow the same procedure when shifting to the next higher gear.